 To make the cake:

-Preheat oven to 350°.
-Grease a 12-cup Bundt pan.
+Preheat oven to 350°F. Grease a 12-cup Bundt pan.

 Sprinkle about a third of the chocolate-nut mixture on the bottom of prepared pan.
 Drop the cake batter by spoonfuls into the pan.
 Sprinkle with half of the remaining chocolate-nut mixture.
-Top with remaining cake batter.
-Sprinkle with remaining chocolate-nut mixture.
+Top with the remaining cake batter.
+Sprinkle with the remaining chocolate-nut mixture.